Exam Schedule for GRE

 GRE Exam Schedule

 - The computer-based tests are offered in most locations throughout the year.
-Therefore, the GRE exam schedule is flexible for these tests.
+Therefore, the schedule is flexible for these tests.
 The students are allowed to choose the dates according to their convenience.
 However, the test date and center are allotted on first-cum-first-served basis.

-- The GRE exam schedule for computer-based tests differs from the paper-based tests.
+- The exam schedule for computer-based tests differs from the paper-based tests.
 While the former is offered on several dates within a period of twelve months, the latter is offered only thrice a year.

 - For the paper-based tests, all centers are not available on the test dates that are available for GRE aspirants.

-- Generally, the prep courses for GRE begin early, but those students who are unable to take these classes on time, can go in for the crash courses and rely more on books for preparation.
+- Generally, the preparation courses for GRE begin early, but those students who are unable to take these classes on time, can go in for the crash courses and rely more on books for preparation.

 - In Hong Kong, Mainland China, Korea and Taiwan, the computer-based tests are available one to three times each month.